Gain insight to the field of addressing critical water supply challenges in sometimes equally challenging surroundings

 Well now, contrary to what they now thought in customs, I did not come for the elegant churches in Lalibela, the lava lake of Erta Ale, or the very nice Ethiopian food.
 I came to help the local water company with one of their main problems: Non-revenue water and shorten the NRW.

 NRW stands for Non-Revenue Water.
 Actually, it is a very simple sum.
 You take all the water that is produced, and subtract all the sold water cubes.
 What is left is non-revenue water.
-That part of your water that you have not paid for.
+That part of your water that is never paid for.
 In practice, this includes losses because not all clients receive an invoice, because there are holes in the pipes, and losses because meters are broken.

 DMA’s, or district metering areas, are more or less the answer to NRW.
 This is a strategy that consists of dividing your pipeline network into all small areas (200 to 5000 connections).
 Here it is precisely determined how much water goes into it (using a water meter) and determines how much is sold.
 Because these are small manageable areas, the reasons for the loss can be traced and resolved.